thymeleaf/thymeleaf-docs/Extending-Thymeleaf.md

     }

     /*
-     * Non-lenient: if a tag or attribute with its prefix ('score') appears on
-     * the template and there is no valuetag/attribute processor
-     * associated with it, an exception is thrown.
-     */
-    public boolean isLenient() {
-        return false;
-    }

-    /*
      * Two attribute processors are declared: 'classforposition' and
      * 'remarkforposition'.
 Also one element processor: the 'headlines'
      * tag.